itsaboutcode/flutternotes/dart.md

 # Dart

-- Dart is a Object Oriented programming language which resemables Java.
+- Dart is an Object Oriented programming language which resembles Java.
 - Dart is a single threaded language.

 ## [Comments](dart/dart_commends.md)